aragon/client/docs/CONSOLE.md

 The above command will select the Agent at `0x77df...b027`, interact with the Voting app at `0xe96c...e7ae` (installed on a different organization), and execute the method `vote(uint256 voteId, bool supports, bool executesIfDecided)`.

-Note that as of now, you cannot use `act` to execute actions requiring ETH.
-If you need this functionality, you can use `exec` and call `execute()` with the encoded calldata.
+The last parameter the `act` command can receive, which is optional, is the amount of ETH to send, in wei.
+You can also use the `exec()` command with the encoded calldata necessary.

 ## Jump into the code